-How we developed our Policy - Participation and Involvement
+How we developed our Policy - participation and Involvement

-The development of this policy has involved our school community.
+The development of this policy has involved our school community (December 2017).
 We've involved and listened to what they have to say, including people from broad and diverse backgrounds and of different abilities, taking account of the protected characteristics listed under the Equality Act 2010.

-• Our pupils/students
+Our pupils/students

-We have a student council who contribute to all events and systems in school.
+We have a School Council who contribute to all events and systems in school.
 We complete an annual pupil questionnaire to gain pupil voice regarding all elements of school life.
-Suggestions are taken from the children through to senior leadership meetings to review and amendments made as appropriate.
+Suggestions are taken from the children through to senior leadership meetings to review, and amendments made as appropriate.

-• Our staff
+Our staff

-All staff are encouraged to share their views during regular staff meetings and during 1:1 meetings with the Headteacher.
+All staff complete an annual questionnaire and are encouraged to share their views during regular staff meetings and during 1:1 meetings with the Headteacher.
 Suggestions are acted on either at a 1:1 level or within the senior leadership team, amending policy where required.
 The policy is shared at staff meetings and at the INSET training at the beginning of each school year.

-• Our school governors
+Our school governors

-This policy will be ratified by the full governing board.
+This policy will be ratified by the full governing body.

-• Parents/carers
+Parents/carers